mtelewa/fitness-tracker/README.md

 Google Fonts was used to import the chosen fonts.
 The three main fonts used across the website are

-* [Segwick Ave](https://fonts.google.com/specimen/Sedgwick+Ave) for the page header or title
+* [Libre Baskerville](https://fonts.google.com/specimen/Libre+Baskerville) for the page header or title
-* [Platypi](https://fonts.google.com/specimen/Platypi) for the answers as well as the game rules text
+* [Lemonada](https://fonts.google.com/specimen/Lemonada) for the cards titles and the calorie counters
-* The `Indie Flower` font was inspired by [this page on Medium](https://bootcamp.uxdesign.cc/10-best-script-and-handwritten-google-fonts-afc4b77fdb0c).
-It was used mainly for the questions.
+* [Palanquin](https://fonts.google.com/specimen/Palanquin).
+It was used for the cards paragraph text.

-These fonts were chosen to convey the playful nature of the website since it is a quiz.
-Also, I wanted to deliver this hand-written feeling to attract users from different ages.
+These fonts were chosen to convey an active dynamic environment.

 ### Imagery